Layr-Labs/eigenlayer-middleware/docs/RegistryCoordinator.md

 Allows an Operator to deregister themselves from one or more quorums.

 *Effects*:
-* If the Operator is no longer registered for any quorums, updates their status to `DEREGISTERED`
+* If the Operator is no longer registered for any quorums:
+    * Updates their status to `DEREGISTERED`
+    * Deregisters them in the core contracts (see [`ServiceManagerBase.deregisterOperatorFromAVS`](./ServiceManagerBase.md#deregisteroperatorfromavs))
 * Removes the new quorums from the Operator's current registered quorums, and updates the Operator's bitmap history
 * See [`BLSApkRegistry.deregisterOperator`](./registries/BLSApkRegistry.md#deregisteroperator)
 * See [`StakeRegistry.deregisterOperator`](./registries/StakeRegistry.md#deregisteroperator)